kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 1. Inspect the relevant `ResourceSlice` and confirm the device declares the expected `sharingAffinity.parameterKeys`.
-2. Inspect the `ResourceClaim` and confirm there is exactly one recognized `StructuredParameters` entry for the relevant request.
+2. Inspect the `ResourceClaim` and confirm there is a `Structured` config entry covering the relevant request.
-3. Verify that every required affinity key is present and string-valued.
+3. Verify that every required affinity key is present in `Structured.Parameters`.
 4. Check whether the target device is already locked to incompatible values (lock state is in the scheduler's in-memory cache — check scheduler logs for filter reasons mentioning affinity mismatch).